 SPICE LEVEL: MEDIUM (🌶️🌶️🌶️)

-Inspired by how the talented but average-looking men at the late-night comedy show she works for get romantically involved with beautiful and accomplished women, Sally writes a sketch to poke fun at the societal phenomenon while simultaneously highlighting how unlikely it is that this would happen for a woman.
+Inspired by how the talented but average-looking men at the late-night comedy show she works for get romantically involved with beautiful, accomplished women, Sally writes a sketch to poke fun at the societal phenomenon while simultaneously highlighting how unlikely it is for a woman to experience the same.

 When musical sensation Noah Brewster signs up to host the show and be the night’s musical guest, he and Sally end up hitting it off.
 While the vibes are there, Sally is convinced that someone like Noah would never date her, and during a soul-baring conversation, she panics and says something mean about him dating twenty-two-year-old models.